allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
-    * Turn in work in a timely manner.
+    * Turn in work in a timely fashion.

 * Unacceptable Conduct (U):
   * Members shall not